chizakasipascal/chizakasipascal/README.md

 Who am I?

-Software engineer inspired by Mobile and JavaScript technologies 👀.
-Working experience with the technologies included in the toolkit below.

-I create apps for both web and Android & ios, mostly using Flutter and React-native
+I'm a senior software engineer with years of experience in enterprise applications.
+I am proficient in drawing up plans, managing projects and user documentation.
+Passionate about IT, I like working in a team to provide the most appropriate solutions to the situation.
+Software engineer inspired by mobile and web technologies.
+I build web, Android and iOS apps, mostly using Flutter framework, React and for native code I was using Kotlin for Android.

 <hr></hr>